-[^] In accordance with APRA prudential definitions, Past Due Loans do not form part of Impaired Loans.
+In accordance with APRA prudential definitions, Past Due do not form part of Impaired Facilities as they are well secured.

-^{} The major components of "Other" gross credit exposures are Other Debtors Unsettled Trades and Margin Loans.
+The major components of "Other" gross credit exposures are Other Debtors, Unsettled Trades and Margin Loans.

-^{^^} The General reserve for credit losses is the equivalent to the collective provision stated net of tax.
-Refer to section 7 for details on collective provisions.
+^^ The General reserve for credit losses is equivalent to the net collective provisions for regulatory purposes after tax.